focusaurus/peterlyons.com-zola/content/problog/2022-12-tolerable-html-and-css.md

 Anyway, when flexbox turned out to be complex and bad and front end devs seemed to still be doing bootstrap or various terrible grid systems, I noped out again to focus on back end concerns and continue my wait-25-years-if-thats-what-it-takes approach to wanting semantic HTML with no extra wrapper divs and expressive CSS that matches how we think about layout.

-For the late 2022 round of this self-flaggelation, I'm taking a look at CSS grid in hopes that I can 1.
+For the late 2022 round of this self-flagellation, I'm taking a look at CSS grid in hopes that I can 1.
 Not use a 3rd party grid system and 2. be rid of non-semantic wrapper row/column grids.
 I watched some great tutorials by Jen Simmons on CSS grid, and I think I'm ready to declare the project a success.
 There's still a handful of nuisance issues, but most of my modest layout desires are straightforward to implement with CSS grid and other core features both old and new.

 ## Tidy Site